NOVEMBER 20, 2025

 Proposed guidance for climate risk reporting

 SB-261 reporting on January 1, 2026 would include streamlined disclosures based on the 2017 TCFD recommendations.
-Opportunities would be included, but GHG emissions and scenario analysis could be excluded from the first report.
+On September 2, CARB released a draft disclosure checklist to be used as a starting point for companies complying with SB-261.
+Opportunities would be included, GHG emissions could be excluded from the first report, and resilience disclosures need not include a formal qualitative scenario-based assessment.

 03